A Surprise Becomes a Rout

 After the Battle

 The Patriots did not pursue the Loyalists immediately.
-However, they headed toward Bethabara the next day for food, and spread out to track down the fleeing Tories.
-The Patriots decided to give pardons to them rather than try to hold them as prisoners, a common practice.
-As mentioned, most of the latter do not fight again during the war, depriving the British of additional forces they needed.
+However, they headed toward Bethabara the next day for food, and spread out to track down the fleeing Tories, taking any they captured along.
+The Patriots eventually gave them paroles rather than try to hold them as prisoners, a common practice in which the captives promised not to take up arms for their side again.
+As mentioned, most of the Loyalists do not fight again during the war, depriving the British of additional forces they needed.

 Historical Tidbits